4 minute read

 Troubleshooting

 Running into problems?
-Try running the mcp server yourself to see if it’s able to start up:
+Attempt running the MCP server manually to see if it’s able to start up:

 source .venv/bin/activate